Pixel-Master/File-Find/README.md

 6. Build using:

 `python build.py`

 ## FAQ
 Q: **What is File Find and how does it work?**

 A: File Find is an open-source Utility for macOS, Windows and Linux , that makes it easy to find files.
-To search fill in the filters you need and leave the filters you don't need empty.
+To search fill in the filters you need and leave the filters that you don't need empty.

 Q: **Why doesn't File Find find my file/folder?**

 A: Try the following steps:

-* By default (on a fresh install) File Find finds every file/folder except internal system files in the `Library` or `System` folders.
+* By default, (on a fresh install) File Find finds every file/folder except internal system files in the `Library` or `System` folders.
 You can enable them under `Advanced`.

 * Maybe you haven't granted all the permission necessary to find every file.
-There are also some files that are only accessible to File Find by granting Full Disk Acess.
+There are also some files that are only accessible to File Find by granting Full Disk Access.
 To do this open System Preferences, go to `Security & Privacy` and then add or activate File Find under `Full Disk Access`.

 * File Find uses its own caching algorithm.
 Scanning results are stored and reused for a faster search.
 On default this cache gets cleared every two hours.
 You can clear the cache manually with `⌘ + T` on macOS (on Windows/Linux: `Ctrl + T`).
 Or right-click on the `Find` button and select `Search and create new cache for selected folder`.